INTRODUCTION

-In this project, we will design an IOT based LDR alarm circuit using Node MCU ESP8266-12E Wi-Fi Board and LDR module.
-When the value exceeds above the set value, alarm will start ringing.
+In this project, we will design an IOT-based LDR alarm circuit using Node MCU ESP8266-12E Wi-Fi Board and LDR module.
+When the value exceeds the set value, the alarm will start ringing.

 HARDWARE REQUIRED